EU Brexit negotiator Michel Barnier has coronavirus - KVIA

 BRUSSELS (AP) — Michel Barnier, the European Union’s chief negotiator for the bloc’s future relationship with Britain after Brexit, has been infected with the new coronavirus.

-The 69-year-old Barnier said in a Twitter video message Thursday that he is doing well and has a good morale.
+The 69-year-old Barnier said in a Twitter video message Thursday that he is doing well and is in good spirits, while the EU’s executive arm said negotiations with British officials can continue.

 “I am following all the necessary instructions, as is my team,” Barnier said from his home, where he has been confined.
 “For all those affected already, and for all those currently in isolation, we will get through this together.”